StephenDsouza90/python-collatz/README.md

 *Adapt the implementation to calculate the number of steps for each m ∈ [1, 10000].*

-The solution uses a more memory efficient algorithm to compute the steps for m to reach 1 for all m in the range of `start_value` and `end_value`.
-The number m and its corresponding steps are stored in a list of dict, where key is number m and steps to compute the number is the value.
+The solution uses an algorithm to compute the steps for m to reach 1 for all m in the range of `start_value` and `end_value`.
+The number m and its corresponding steps are stored in a dict, where key is number m and steps to compute the number is the value.

 How to run part(b) solution locally: